rossabdukhoshimov/racing_game_with_dice/README.md

 - Grid board: CSS Grid (`#tiles`) – 10 columns, fixed row height (72px)
 - Cars: absolutely positioned and animated to the center of the current tile
 - Single roll per turn: after rolling, “Roll Dice” disables until the next turn
-- Win UX: the car finishes its move first, then the win dialog appears (no banner, no alert)
+- Win UX: the car finishes its move first, then the win dialog appears

 ### Key constants (tweak in `script.js`)